sabeelmansuri/Epigenomics/README.md

 <i><b>Figure 4</b> Acetylation of histones, leading to relaxation of DNA into euchromatin.
 Note the larger regions of exposed DNA open for transcription after acetylation.</i>

 ### II.
 Histone Methylation/Demethylation
 Unlike histone acetylation, methylation is a post-translational epigenetic modification that does not directly change histone charge or histone-DNA interactions.
 Instead, a methyl group is added to lysine or arginine residues of histone tails, each impacting transcription differently.
-Arginine methylation activates transcription and transcriptional activities, while Lysine methylation’s effect depends on the methylation site and length.<sup>10</sup> Methylation of sites such as H3K4, K36, and K79 result in transcriptional activation, while methylation of H3K9, K27, and H4K20 silence gene activity/expression.<sup>7</sup>
+More specifically, arginine methylation activates transcription and transcriptional activities while lysine methylation effects depend on the methylation site and length.<sup>10</sup>

+Methylation at different sites result in either activation or deactivation.
+Some common methylation sites are<sup>7</sup>:

+1. H3K4, K36, and K79 which result in transcriptional activation
+2. H3K9, K27, and H4K20 while silence gene activity/expression

 <img src="https://github.com/sabeelmansuri/Epigenomics/blob/master/assets/Histone_Methylation.png" width=450px/>
 <i><b>Figure 5</b> Histone methylations at various locations.
 Notice both activation and repression is possible depending on methylation type.</i>

 ### III.
 Histone Phosphorylation
-Unique from histone methylation and acetylation, histone phosphorylation employs interaction between other histone modifications and binding proteins.
-Chromatin remodeling happens by attaching a phosphoryl group to histone tails, occurring on all histone core proteins, having distinct effects on each.
-This process plays a huge role in cell division, transcriptional regulation, and DNA damage repair.<sup>10</sup>
+Unique from both histone methylation and acetylation, histone phosphorylation employs interactions between other histone modifications and binding proteins.
+Chromatin remodeling happens when a phosphoryl group attaches to the histone tail.
+This can occur on all histone core proteins, each having distinct effects.
+This process plays a primary role in cell division, transcriptional regulation, and DNA damage repair.<sup>10</sup>

 <img src="https://github.com/sabeelmansuri/Epigenomics/blob/master/assets/Histone_Phosphorylation.png" width=450px/>
 <i><b>Figure 6</b> One example of histone phosphorylation.
 Various possible signals caused by this particular phosphorylation are described.</i>